 This course provides an understanding of the ACA ethical standards and their application to treatment as well as a review of ethical decision-making models and major ethical and legal issues in the practice of professional counseling.

-This course is a review of all aspects of the roles of professional counselors including history, roles, organizational structures, counselor identity, licensure requirements, and current treatment topics.
+Review of all aspects of roles of professional counselors including history, roles, organizational structures, counselor identity, and licensure requirements.
+Review of current treatment topics.